 Which foods are good sources of iron?

-- Animal-based sources such as red meat are rich sources of iron and are most easily absorbed, and to a lesser extent eggs, fish and poultry.
+- Animal-based sources, such as red meat and beef/chicken liver, are rich sources of iron and are most easily absorbed, and to a lesser extent, eggs, fish and poultry.

 - Plant-based iron sources include pulses and legumes (such as beans, peas, and lentils), dark green leafy vegetables (such as spinach, cabbage, and broccoli), tofu, nuts and seeds, beets, oatmeal, quinoa, tahini and more.
 Many breakfast cereals are also fortified with iron.

 - ‘Haem iron’ can increase the absorption of ‘non-haem iron’.
 Therefore, to improve the iron status, it can be beneficial to eat, for example, red meat (beef, lamb) alongside green leafy vegetables.

 - Plant-based foods such as beans, grains and vegetables also contain iron.
 Although not as easily absorbed as animal-based sources.

 For example, cooking, soaking nuts and seeds and using sprouted seeds and grains.

 - Vitamin C has been shown to increase the absorption of iron.

 So eating fruits and vegetables that are rich in vitamin C with meals will increase iron absorption.